Tinkerforge/brickd/src/build_data/windows/libusb/readme.txt

 Changes:
 - Add libusb_set_log_file function to redirect log output to a file.
-- Add libusb_free function to avoid heap problems due to potential msvcrt.dll mismatch between libusbx and brickd.
+- Add libusb_free function to avoid heap problems due to potential msvcrt.dll mismatch between libusb and brickd.
 - Make libusb_get_pollfds work on Windows.
 - Expose internal functions for fake file descriptors, to allow integration into the brickd event loop.